adrian/irish-constitution/constitution.md

     2° A person who holds, or who has held, office as President, shall be eligible for re-election to that office once, but only once.

-    3° An election for the office of President shall be held not later than, and not earlier than the sixtieth day before, the date of the expiration of the term of office of every President, but in the event of the removal from office of the President or of his death, resignation, or permanent incapacity established as aforesaid, an election for the office of President shall be held within sixty days after such event.
+    3° An election for the office of President shall be held not later than, and not earlier than the sixtieth day before, the date of the expiration of the term of office of every President, but in the event of the removal from office of the President or of his death, resignation, or permanent incapacity established as aforesaid (whether occurring before or after he enters upon his office), an election for the office of President shall be held within sixty days after such event.

 4. 1° Every citizen who has reached his thirty-fifth year of age is eligible for election to the office of President.